 Flowerchild by Kaysian Bourke was an audience favourite, but I honestly think it may just have been the popularity of the designer herself.
 She sure did have a penny-section!
 Don’t get me wrong, I have seen other collections from her and I do love her work, but this collection did not wow me.

 Last year I described the Crown Atelier line by Tigerlily Hill from Cayman as “fun” and “wearable” but this year the line has been heightened to a more ethereal feel.
-Neutral tones, delicate fabrics, flowy dresses and metallic pieces was the theme of this year’s line with an interesting choice of headpiece:
+Neutral tones, delicate fabrics, flowy dresses and metallic pieces were the themes of this year’s line with an interesting choice of headpiece:

 Holographic prints are very trendy right now.
-You saw Rihanna instagram them hot heels.
 But can we take a minute to thank the designer for putting Oraine in the itsy bitsiest, teensy weensiest piece she could find?
-We are grateful. 😀 Someone asked me what I thought about the neck pieces and I was like… the what???
+We are grateful.
+Someone asked me what I thought about the neck pieces and I was like… the what???
 OH!

 How very haute couture!
 I really liked the unique creations.

-Brenda Winstead of Washington DC continued the African theme showing a collection called Damali Afrikan Wear
+Brenda Winstead of Washington DC continued the African theme by showing a collection called Damali Afrikan Wear.

 Whew!
 This was a long post, I know.
 What were your favourites?
 See any designer you’d like me to interview for their own break-out post?
 Let me know!